advanc3dUA/WohnungSuchen/README.md

 1. Mac with OS Monteray 12.5+
 2. iPhone with iOS 16+
 3. XCode 14+

-> Don't have a Mac with Xcode but only an iPhone?
-Find my contacts on my GitHub [home page](https://github.com/advanc3dUA) - I will try to help you.

 ---

 ### How to install
+> Attention: The application will work no longer than 7 days.
+After that, you have to reinstall it to resign (Apple's restriction for free Developer's accounts).
+If you don't have a Mac with Xcode or just want to deal with this 7-day restriction, find my contacts on my GitHub [home page](https://github.com/advanc3dUA) - I will try to help you.
 1. Google how to join the Apple Developers Program with your Apple ID.
 There is no need for a paid account - free is fine.
 The only limitation in this case is that you have to reinstall the app every 7 days but it will take a few minutes.
 2. Go to preferences of Xcode - Account tab.
 Press "+" and add your Apple ID.
 3. Clone the repository or press the green "Code" button at the top of this page and then "Download Zip".
 Unzip the downloaded file.